NanomatchGmbH/simstack/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: ''
 ---

+## Disclaimer

+Don't feel forced to fill all of this.
+If you need a small change, just write it naturally and delete the template.

 ## Feature Summary

 A clear and concise description of the feature you would like to see added.